dev4Agriculture/n8n-nodes-advanced-flow-blocks/docs/any.md

 ### None

-The none branch is only filled, if the filter did not match any entry.
+The none branch is only filled, if the filter did not match any item.
 In that case, the NoneBranch receives the whole list from the input.

 ### Statistic